Please note: At your instructor's discretion,

 -

-SPSS's point-click-paste commands (see the Transform
+using SPSS's point-click-paste commands (see the

-write these commands directly into syntax.
+easier to write these commands directly into syntax.

 -